sol-sk/GIT_Obsidian/W2024/W2024T2/PHIL 470/PHIL 470.md

 Acts come from *desire*
 What you are is what you do, including your *mental actions*; mind acts before body

-→ Buddha rejects caste s
+→ Buddha rejects caste structure